2026 SAFF Futsal Championship

-The 2026 SAFF Futsal Championship will be the inaugural edition of the SAFF Futsal Championship, the biennial international futsal championship organised by the South Asian Football Federation (SAFF) for the men's national teams of South Asia region countries.
-The tournament will be played in Bangkok, Thailand from 13–26 January 2026.
+The 2026 SAFF Futsal Championship was the inaugural edition of the SAFF Futsal Championship, the biennial international futsal championship organised by the South Asian Football Federation (SAFF) for the men's national teams of South Asia region countries.
+The tournament was played in Bangkok, Thailand from 14 to 26 January 2026.

 The championship will be accompanied by capacity-building courses for coaches and referees, aimed at strengthening the foundation of futsal in the region.